Star Trek: Lower Decks season 3: Development and writing

 "A Mathematically Perfect Redemption" is the episode that McMahan felt was "truly [his] own" for the season, featuring the exocomp Peanut Hamper from the first-season finale.
-The episode features scenes of Peanut Hamper alone in space while the opening credits are shown instead of the normal title sequence.
-McMahan compared the character's interactions with the bird-like Areore species to the films Dances with Wolves (1990), The Last Samurai (2003), and Avatar (2009), which he felt was new territory for the Star Trek franchise.
+The episode begins with Peanut Hamper in space while the opening credits are shown instead of the normal title sequence.
+McMahan compared the character's interactions with the bird-like Areore to the films Dances with Wolves (1990), The Last Samurai (2003), and Avatar (2009), which he felt was new territory for Star Trek.
 He also compared Peanut Hamper's character arc to that of Maui from Moana (2016), though the episode ends with her "true nature" being confirmed as a "manipulative and cunning robot".
 This brings her into contact with the evil computer AGIMUS from the second season, setting up a continuation of their storyline in the fourth season.